bq/robopad-plusplus/README.rst

 #.
 Control Arduino robots via Bluetooth

 #.
 6 buttons in the generic robot mode for use as you want in your Arduino code

 #.
+Schedule the movements of your robot and see how it moves according to them

+#.
 Specific controls for the Pollywog, Beetle and Rhino printbots of Bq